kittuk/Winget-Offline/README.md

 # Winget-Offline

-Offline install script for Winget
+Offline install script for Winget - Non-Core systems only